Mapon Lietuva: Using smart fuel caps is like having a good insurance policy

 Benefits of using smart fuel caps

 It is no secret that thieves can be smart as well.
 And as our conversation unfolds, we discuss the opposing opinions of people who argue that there’s no point in introducing additional security, as drilling a simple hole into the tank will circumvent all security measures.
 This begs the question – is it all for nothing?

-“If the thieves are clever and can recognize what is installed in the truck, especially if there are any wires bowing out near the fuel cap, they will be forced to use another way to steal the fuel.
+“If the thieves are clever and can recognize what fuel theft prevention measures are installed in the truck, especially if there are any wires bowing out near the fuel cap, they will be forced to use another way to steal the fuel.
 But most often they just immediately go for the fuel caps to drain the tank that way.
 If the cap is locked or has a steel retainer, you can’t put the pipe in it, and the only way you can do it is to drill,” says Gediminas.

 So there’s, undeniably, a chance that they will steal the fuel anyway, but it will be harder for them to do.
-And if you have an alarm or an open tank notification, you’ll know that there’s something going on.
+And if you have fuel theft detection solutions, such as an alarm or an open tank notification (fuel theft alert), you’ll know that there’s something going on.